azmunkz/image_tag_analysis/README.md

 ---

-## 🚀 New in v2.1.1
+## 🚀 What’s New in v2.1.3

-- Migrated to OpenAI **Assistants API**
-- Handles **local + S3 image sources**
-- **Configurable tag limit**
-- Filters out irrelevant tags (e.g., containing "Sponsor")
-- Supports re-analysis via form button or AJAX
-- Automaticallyt renders fallback products if no matched tags found
-- Logs tag processing and assistant calls
-- Admin UI (WIP): tag limit, assistant ID, prompt refinement
+- ✅ **Per-article toggle** to hide the product slider entirely
+- ✅ Product **price** now rendered in the slider
+- ✅ Cleaner fallback logic + slider suppress when checkbox enabled
+- ✅ Logs enhanced for debugging matched/fallback decisions

 ---